-Today we discuss “why to lunge” and identify for which horses lungeing can be a fitting cross exercise.
-Finally, this session includes a video from the UK on how to lunge a horse before riding.
+Today we discuss “why we lunge” and show you which horses would benefit best from lunging as a cross exercise.
+This session also includes video from the UK on how to lunge a horse before riding.

-In our last lungeing session, we shared reasons for lungeing by Kate Federall, manager at Plumpton College, UK.
+In our last lunging session, we shared reasons for lunging by Kate Federall, manager at Plumpton College, UK.
 Kate’s main reasons why we lunge at a glance:

 - To exercise the horse and improve walk, trot and canter